singuliere/enough/docs/extending.rst

 infrastructure").

-At the end of integration, the `preprod` scenario allows to deploy all `securedrop.club` playbooks, in a testing subdomain.
+At the end of integration, the `preprod` scenario allows to deploy all `enough.community` playbooks, in a testing subdomain.

 Adding a host
 -------------